 Therefore, it is crucial to invest in data quality management along with just using a reliable data management platform.

 DMPs are primarily designed keeping these three main users in mind: publishers, marketers, and agencies.

-Publishers include anyone owning a media property such as application or website they want to monetize.
-Every publisher needs a DMP to organize the two main aspects of his business – audience and advertisers.
+Publishers include anyone owning a media property, such as an application or website they want to monetize.
+With thousands of users coming to the media property, every publisher needs a DMP to organize the two main aspects of his business: audience and inventory buyers.

 Later, every piece of information collected is used to update the campaign strategy.

-A data management platform has become a need for everyone involved in advertising and marketing.
+A data management platform has become a need for everyone involved in ad tech.
 You can check out various DMP service providers available in the market.
 And then choose optimally by evaluating your DMP requirements.

 However, if you find that none of the DMPs available in the market is satisfying your needs, you can always choose to design an in-house DMP adding the features you really need and updating it along the way.
 This is something that requires huge dependency on developers but proves worth the effort in the long run.